nikohartline/machine-learning-iucn/README.md

 # Machine learning for insights into the IUCN Red List data

-The data were mined using another set of code from my github: https://github.com/nikohartline/hartline-code-portfolio/tree/master/IUCN%20Data%20Mining%2C%20Analysis%2C%20and%20Visualization%20Scripts/Python%20scripts%20and%20outputs
+The data were mined using a previously developed tool: https://github.com/nikohartline/hartline-code-portfolio/tree/master/IUCN%20Data%20Mining%2C%20Analysis%2C%20and%20Visualization%20Scripts/Python%20scripts%20and%20outputs

 The output of the data mining provided information on the population trend of a species (increasing, decreasing, stable, or unknown) for over 28,000 species.
 This project aimed to identify the effectiveness of a machine learning algorithm to predict based on the wording of descriptions of conservation actions whether a species will be increasing or in decline.